vislab-tecnico-lisboa/vizzy2.0/README.md

 * **`vizzy_gazebo`**: Provides launch files and configurations required to simulate Vizzy in the Ignition Gazebo Fortress environment.
 * **`vizzy_navigation`**: Contains launch files and configurations for deploying the ROS 2 Navigation Stack (Nav2) with Vizzy.
 * **`vizzy_msgs`**: Defines custom ROS 2 messages, services, and actions specific to Vizzy.
+* **`vizzy_robot`**: Contains launchers for the real Vizzy's hardware.
+* **`vizzy_sensors`**: Contains filters to be applied to the real Vizzy's Hokuyo laser scanners.

+## Architectural Note: Navigation Stack Dependency

+A key decision in this project is the use of a specific development branch for the ROS 2 Navigation Stack (Nav2).

+* **What we use:** Instead of the standard Nav2 version released with ROS 2 Humble, this project depends on the **`humble_main` branch** from the official [navigation2 repository](https://github.com/ros-navigation/navigation2/tree/humble_main).

+* **Why we do this:** Our project is based on **ROS 2 Humble LTS** to ensure long-term stability.
+However, we also require advanced navigation features that were developed *after* Humble was released.
+By using the `humble_main` branch, we gain access to significant improvements backported from newer ROS 2 distributions.
+Key advantages include:
+    * **New Safety Layers:** A dedicated `Collision Monitor` to prevent collisions independently of the controller, providing a last line of defense for safety. 🛡️
+    * **Dedicated Docking Server:** A new `nav2_docking` package integrating the original [`opennav_docking`](https://github.com/open-navigation/opennav_docking) packages, which provide robust and standardized behaviors for docking at charging stations or specific poses.
+    * **State-of-the-Art Controllers:** The MPPI Controller has been significantly optimized for speed (a reported 45% increase!), and its critics have been enhanced for more nuanced control.
+    * **Streamlined Configuration:** The BT Navigator now features automated plugin management, eliminating the configuration of default plugins and simplifying the setup and configuration of custom behavior trees (dozens of configurations lines gone!).
+    * **Modernized Internals:** Key libraries, like `BehaviorTree.CPP` (v4.5+), have been updated, providing better performance and access to new behavioral logic features.

+    The `humble_main` branch allows us to leverage these modern capabilities while remaining on a stable ROS 2 distribution.

+* **What this means for developers:** This approach provides access to cutting-edge features on a stable ROS 2 base.
+However, developers must be aware of the trade-offs: humble_main is an active development branch and may have temporary instabilities not present in the official release.
+Furthermore, our system's dependency on this specific Nav2 version may affect compatibility with external tools that expect a standard Humble installation.
+If you encounter any issues, please refer to our **Reporting Issues** section.

 ## Prerequisites